CVR-MucosalImmunology/IMC/README.md

   <img src=".assets/image4.png" />
 </p>

-8. Choose the pre-trained model to start the training from (the model you ran in **Step 5**), name your custom model and press `OK` (the default values for the other parameters should work well in most cases)
+8. Set `initial model` to the pre-trained model you ran in **Step 5**, name your custom model and press `OK` (the default values for the other parameters should work well in most cases)
 9. The model will train and then auto-run on the next image in the folder
 10. Repeat **Steps 6-9** until you are happy with the model's performance
 11. The trained model is saved in a new `models` folder with the rest of your `cropped_images`, and will also appear in the GUI under the `Other models` pane (in the `custom models` drop-down menu)